Adnane-ElBouhali/Skin-Lesion-Classification/README.md

 Adnane El Bouhali

 ## Acknowledgements
 This project was completed as part of the IMA205 course at Télécom Paris.
-Special thanks to Pietro Gori and Elsa Angelini for their guidance throughout the project.
+Special thanks to Pietro Gori for their guidance throughout the project.

 ## References
 - [IEEE Article on Skin Lesion Classification](http://ieeexplore.ieee.org/document/918473/)